The Orchards Mall: Decline

-Sears closed its store at the Orchards in 2009 and remained vacant since.
+Sears closed its store at the Orchards Mall on September 18, 2009, and remained vacant since.
 Overflow Church purchased the building in 2012 and intended to move into it.
 Elder-Beerman was converted to a Carson's in 2011.
 Sears returned to the mall in 2012 with its Sears Hometown format, a smaller-scale Sears store which sells major appliances and household hardware, in a spot vacated by an FYE music store.
 At the same time, the former Sears Auto Center on a mall outparcel was reopened as a local auto repair shop.

-In 2014 the Orchards was put up for sale; Kohan Retail Investment Group purchased it on December 9.
+In 2014, the mall was put up for sale; Kohan Retail Investment Group purchased it on December 9.
+A 2016 news article lists 26 tenants.

 Sears Hometown closed in July 2017.
 On January 31, 2018, The Bon-Ton announced that Carson's would be part of a plan to close 42 stores nationwide.
 The store was closed in April 2018.
-In June 2018, the water supply to the Orchards was cut off.
+In June 2018, the water supply to the mall was cut off.
 The owner, Kohan Retail Investment Group had outstanding water bills.
 The mall was closed for a day because the occupancy to the mall had been revoked, although JCPenney remained open.
-The Orchards reopened the following day.
-It was sold to Durga LLC, on November 30, 2018 and management was taken over by Bedi & Associates LLC in June 2020.
+The mall reopened the following day.
+It was sold to Durga LLC, on November 30, 2018, and management was taken over by Bedi & Associates LLC in June 2020.

 On March 4, 2019, it was announced that JCPenney would also be closing as part of its planned closure of 27 stores nationwide.
 The JCPenney closed on July 5, 2019.
-In this same period, Rainbow Shops, one of the last three national tenants in the Orchards closed too.
-In August of 2020, Bath & Body Works moved out of the mall.
-They never reopened in the mall space since COVID-19, and instead relocated to The Fairplain Plaza.
-In November 2021, Jo-Ann Fabrics announced it would be closing and relocating to the space next to the nearby Ollie's Bargain Outlet that once held Ridge & Kramer Auto Parts and Big Lots.
+In this same period, Rainbow Shops, one of the last three national tenants in the mall, closed.
+In August 2020, Bath & Body Works moved out of the mall.
+They never reopened in the mall space since COVID-19, and instead relocated to the Fairplain Plaza.
+In November 2021, Jo-Ann Fabrics announced it would be closing and relocating to the space next to the nearby Ollie's Bargain Outlet.
 The store opened in late July 2022.